Vinicius-L-R-Matos/my_vault_posts/content/posts/An Obsidian based blog system.md

     ]

 def main():
-    # Mudar para o diretório do projeto
+    # Change to the project directory
     os.chdir(base_dir)

-    # Executar robocopy
+    # Execute robocopy
     if not execute_robocopy():
-        print("Erro crítico no robocopy")
+        print("Critical error in robocopy")
         return False

-    # Processar imagens
+    # Process images
     if not process_images():
-        print("Erro ao processar imagens")
+        print("Error processing images")
         return False

-    # Gerar site Hugo
+    # Generate the Hugo site
     if not execute_command('hugo --cleanDestinationDir'):
         return False

-    # Executar comandos git
+    # Execute git commands
     for cmd in git_commands():
         if not execute_command(cmd):
             return False

-    print("Blog atualizado com sucesso!")
+    print("Blog successfully updated!")
     return True

 if __name__ == "__main__":
     main()
 ```

 - Implement the repo manualy to someserver.
-Here i used a blck php one on hostinger. until make your self familiar to it.
+Until make your self familiar to it.
+Then you can host it.
+Here i used a blank php one on hostinger.
 ## Host it
 - Put your git URL by the folling steps on the form dependig it is private or public. this is a public one.
 So i used a ==https://github.com/my_git_user/my_repo.git==.
 - Once is all working, Implemet manualy.
 If is working, click on the auto-implement button.
 A modal will appear, explanning a webhook URL(copy this one), and a link to configure it on you github account. acces id and paste onde the correspondenting field.
 Make no other chages and save it.
 It is done!
 It should work just fine as this one here is.